Mapping that really works

 Market leading hotel mapping

-Imagine there is a 4-star hotel in London and it can be represented by over 80 suppliers with over 120 different booking codes on average.
+Imagine there is a luxury hotel in London and it can be represented by over 80 suppliers with over 120 different booking codes on average.
 How do you ensure you are selling unique hotel inventory to your end users?
 If your inventory is not consistently and accurately displayed to the travelers, no wonder your customers and bookings are few and far between.
 One strategy that will help you solve such problems is to intelligently map and manage your hotel portfolio.
 Since 1998 the GIATA code, already identifying more than one million properties, has been recognised as the standard property identifier for GDS, CRS, OTAs, travel agencies, tour operators, DMCs and other international key industry players.

 We map room types with an algorithmic approach